 - Documentation of 100 cases interpreted and over-read by a credentialed-lab physician, in each specialty area of application.
 Learn more.

 Only one agency can credential primary care physicians in all areas of vascular ultrasound interpretation.
 As we noted above, this credential is presently required only in certain states.
-The American Registry of Diagnostic Medical Sonographers (ARDMS) offers the Registered Physician Vascular Interpretation credential; it has a 96% pass rate.
-Learn more.
+The Alliance for Physician Certification an Advancement offers the Registered Physician Vascular Interpretation credential; it has a 96% pass rate.
+Learn more

 Specifically Regarding Facilities Credentialing